linode/docs/docs/platform/one-click/deploying-mongodb-with-one-click-apps/index.md

 1. [SSH into your Linode](/docs/getting-started/#connect-to-your-linode-via-ssh) and [create a limited user account](/docs/security/securing-your-server/#add-a-limited-user-account).

-1. Log out and log back in as your limite user account.
+1. Log out and log back in as your limited user account.

 1. Update your server:

         sudo apt-get update && apt-get upgrade

-1. Access MongoDB with the admin account password you set when lanching the One-Click App:
+1. Access MongoDB with the admin account password you set when launching the One-Click App:

         mongo -u admin -p --authenticationDatabase admin